Eristalinus taeniops: Distribution

+On March 25, 2025, the same species was found in the State of Goiás to in Brazil.

 Habitat

 These hoverflies can be found in Holly oak forests, in forest clearings, maquis, rivers, streams, and in coastal marshes.

 Description

 Eristalinus taeniops can reach a length of 11–14 mm.
 These hoverflies exhibit a bee-like yellow and black coloration (Batesian mimicry) and are often mistaken for wasps or bees.
 The thorax has a metallic yellow-brown color and it is densely yellow hairy.
 Also the scutellum are yellow-brown colored.
 The abdomen is reddish-yellow, with transversal black bands.
 The compound eyes have five distinct, vertical, dark stripes.
 The wings are transparent, usually yellowish-brown at the base, while the halteres are brightly pale yellow colored.

 Biology

 Adults of these hoverflies can be found from April to October with a peak from May to August.
 They feed on nectar of yellow and white flowers such as Erica, Daphne, Senecio and Rosaceae species.
 The larvae live as rat-tailed maggots, mainly in the mud, in animal carcasses and in water contaminated by pig manure.